taylortl/hotel-booking-system/README.md

 the system will assign more than 1 room to the customer.
 On the other hand, the system will assign rooms with more bed than requested if there's no room contains the exact number of beds requested.

-This program is just the backend of the booking system.